nicolas-source/Decryptor/README.md

 # CPEN442

+## Assignment 3 InClass
+Navigate to /Assignment3InClass/A3.py

-## Assignment 3
+## Assignment 3 TakeHome
-Navigate to /Assignment3/A3.py
+Navigate to /Assignment3TakeHome/A3.py